Keep Your Baby Canaries

 Let cool and place a tablespoon of this soft seed in the cage in the morning and another tablespoon in the afternoon along with the boiled egg.
 This soft seed will be used by both parents to feed the canary babies for the next 3 to 4 weeks.

 I have stored boiled seed in the refrigerator for up to 7 days without having any problems with spoilage.
-To be on the safe side though, it's best to throw it out around day 3 as it is probably beginning to spoil.
+To be on the safe side though, it's best to throw it out around day 3 or 4 just in case.

 2. Soak It.
 You can use any seed mix you have on hand.
 But many canary breeders will recommend that you use a specific blend of canary seed specially mixed for soaking and feeding to your babies.